 I won’t get into backcountry self-rescue here, although there are many companies in the bow valley that offer wilderness first aid and other outdoor safety courses.

 The weather in the Rockies can vary rapidly.
 In the deepest parts of winter, huge winter storms can blow in, bringing high winds and catastrophic snowfall, sometimes unexpectedly.

-High alpine traverses and terrain are subject to high winds at all times.
-Big storms will bring fully socked in conditions, making navigation extremely difficult or dangerous.
-Many rely on GPS systems to navigate in such whiteout conditions, but good mountain sense and navigation skills with a map and compass are a must.
+High alpine traverses and terrain are subject to high, sometimes extreme winds.
+Big storms will bring fully “socked in” or whiteout conditions, making navigation extremely difficult or dangerous.
+Many rely on GPS systems to navigate in such whiteout conditions, but good mountain sense and navigation skills with a map and compass are a must to fall back on.